lena-voita/good-translation-wrong-in-context/README.md

 * introduce a model for this set-up (Context-Aware Decoder, aka CADec) - a two-pass machine translation model which first produces a draft translation of the current sentence, then corrects it using context.

+In the EMNLP paper, we go further in using less of document-level data and

+* introduce DocRepair - the first approach to context-aware machine translation using only monolingual document-level data;

+* show that DocRepair improves translation quality as measured with BLEU, evaluation using contrastive test sets (introduced in the ACL paper) and human evaluation;

+* show which discourse phenomena are hard to capture using only monolingual document-level data.

 In this repo, we provide code and describe steps needed to reproduce our experiments.
 We also release consistency test sets for evaluation of several discourse phenomena (deixis, ellipsis and lexical cohesion) and provide the training data we used.

+<a name="cadec"></a>
 ## CADec: Context-Aware Decoder
-CADec is specifically designed for a novel setting with a lot of sentence-level data, only a small subset of which is at the document level.
+CADec is __specifically__ designed for __a novel setting__ with a lot of sentence-level data, __only a small subset of which is at the document level__.

 In our method, the initial translation produced by a baseline context-agnostic model is refined by a context-aware system which is trained on a small document-level subset of parallel data.
 As the first-pass translation is produced by a strong model, we expect no loss in general performance when training the second part on a smaller dataset.
 Look at the illustration of this process.